-Keeping all the databases/systems live and up and running to support staff/managers have we met? have we met?
-Partial to meet these ways of working?
-None Α Looking at the long term so that we do not compromise the ability of future generations to meet their own needs Partial Our present Corporate Strategy is set for 2015-20 and we will be looking to revise this Strategy following the elections in May 2017.
-The Swansea Bay Regeneration Strategy is set for a 2013-30 timespan & Swansea Bay City Region City Deal 2016-35. В Understanding the root causes of the issues to prevent them reoccurring Partial The Swansea Bay Economic Regeneration Strategy and the City Deal 2016-2035 have examined some of the fundamental issues that need to be addressed to ensure economic success in the future.
+Which of the 5 Ways of working have we met?
+Strong Partial None How much work do we still need to do to meet these ways of working? Α Looking at the long term so that we do not compromise the ability of future generations to meet their own needs Partial • Our present Corporate Strategy is set for 2015-20 and we will be looking to revise this Strategy following the elections in May 2017.
+The Swansea Bay Regeneration Strategy is set for a 2013-30 timespan & Swansea Bay City Region City Deal 2016-35.

+В Understanding the root causes of the issues to prevent them reoccurring Partial The Swansea Bay Economic Regeneration Strategy and the City Deal 2016-2035 have examined some of the fundamental issues that need to be addressed to ensure economic success in the future.
 Our Wellbeing of Future Generations assessment work will help us identify some of the main areas of concern. С Taking an integrated approach so that we look at all well- being goals and objectives of other services and partners Partial A recent CSSIW inspection (July 2016) recognised Multi-agency arrangements should be established to strengthen operational plans to support effective co-ordination of statutory partner's completion of Joint Assessment Frameworks.
 Public Services Board Wales Audit Report D Collaboration - Working with others in a collaborative way to find shared sustainable solutions Partial The Well-being of Future Generations (Wales) Act 2015 establishes a statutory board, known as a Public Service Board (PSB), in each local authority area in Wales.
 The first meeting was held in May 2016.
-In its January 2016 Corporate Assessment of the Council, the Wales Audit Office concluded:- 'The Council has a long, well-established and robust approach to partnership working that is improving outcomes for its citizens.
+In its January 2016 Corporate Assessment of the Council, the Wales Audit Office concluded: 'The Council has a long, well-established and robust approach to partnership working that is improving outcomes for its citizens.
 The partnership with Hywel Dda University Health Board (HDUHB) is particularly strong, collaboration has become 'mainstreamed' into the working relationship between the two organisations with a number of joint posts in place.'
 E Involvement a diversity of population in decisions that affect them Partial Our budget consultation work has been identified as best practice in Wales and we are building on this.
 We will be further developing the Council's consultation and engagement approaches during 2017 Our Well-being Assessment consultation had over 2,500 responses for Carmarthenshire residents.